WallisonPereiraOfc/crud-with-aws-rds/README.md

 * Spring boot application using thymeleaf templates for employees view, add and delete

 * Database (employee table) is hosted in Amazon RDS
-Table is Employee within AWS RDS (database is employeedemo)
+Table is Employee within AWS RDS (database is Book)
 id (auto-increment)
 name
 email